sudoers - default sudo security policy module

 export VARIABLE=value.
 The value may optionally be surrounded by single or double quotes.
 Variables in this file are subject to other sudo environment settings such as env_keep and env_check.

 Users in this group are exempt from password and PATH requirements.
-This is not set by default.
+The group name specified should not include a

 A string containing a sudoers group plugin with optional arguments.
 This can be used to implement support for the

 nonunix_group syntax described earlier.
 The string should consist of the plugin path, either fully-qualified or relative to the /usr/local/libexec directory, followed by any configuration arguments the plugin requires.
 These arguments (if any) will be passed to the plugin's initialization function.
 If arguments are present, the string must be enclosed in double quotes (

 For example, given /etc/sudo-group, a group file in Unix group format, the sample group plugin can be used:

 For more information see sudo_plugin(5).

 This option controls when a short lecture will be printed along with the password prompt.
 It has the following possible values:

 Only lecture the user the first time they run sudo.